BY571/DistRL-LLM/README.md

 This repo contains code for distributed RL for fast and memory efficient LLM fine-tuning with unsloth, ray and vllm.
 Currently, it is configured for a simple math task, but can be extended to other tasks.

+### Architecture Overview
+This Repository uses Ray for distributed computing with:
+- Actors: Generate candidate responses in parallel
+- Learner: Updates the policy based on rewards (can also be used for generation as training is synchronous otherwise learner is idle during generation)
+- Trainer: Orchestrates the entire process
+The system leverages vLLM for fast inference and Unsloth for memory-efficient fine-tuning, making it possible to train large language models with reinforcement learning on limited hardware.

 <details>
 <summary><h1>Setup</h1></summary>